jtgry/AAS/_html_pages/News/index-copy.md

 * *A**nalysis of Prehistoric Ceramics from a Fourtheenth century Native American House, Carter Robinson Site (44LE10), Lee County, Virginia.*&nbsp; Presentation by Emily Warner, University of South Alabama Archaeology Museum, January 23, 2018, 6pm.
 * Ice Age Archaeology!
 Saturday, January 19, 2019, 11am-2pm

-  Join us at the USA Archaeology Museum for our January family day event, "Ice Age Archaeology!"
+  Join the USA Archaeology Museum staff for our January family day event, "Ice Age Archaeology!"
 Stop by anytime between 11am and 2pm on Saturday, January 19th for fun craft activities.
 Kids can make their own wooly mammoth, throwing spear, or rock art!
 The Museum's permanent and temporary exhibit galleries will also be open for self-guided tours, so it would also be a great time to visit the Museum if you are unable to stop by during the week!
 Admission to the event and Museum, as always, is FREE.
 We hope to see you there!

 * *An Ancient Canoe Canal in Gulf Shores, Alabama*, Dr. Greg Waselkov, USA Archaeology Museum, Thursday, February 7, 2019, 6:00pm